 Animal products are linked to heart disease.
 According to the CDC in the USA-

 This isn't really surprising when you look at the lifestyles of the average US citizen.
-We eat to much, we drink to much, smoke to much, about the only thing we don't do is move to much.
+We eat too much, we drink too much, smoke too much, about the only thing we don't do is move too much.

 So why does animal protein link to heart disease?
 Because it is high in saturated fat and cholesterol.
-Plant based proteins do not contain cholesterol.
+Plant-based proteins do not contain cholesterol.
 None.
 Not one bit.
 When we consume large amounts of animal meat, these substances build up in our arteries causing blockages, which lead to heart disease and strokes.
-It has been proven that a plant based diet can stop or even reverse heart related damage.
-Plant based diets are nutrient dense, high in fiber and low in saturated fat which all equals better health.
+It has been proven that a plant-based diet can stop or even reverse the heart-related damage.
+Plant-based diets are nutrient dense, high in fiber and low in saturated fat which all equals better health.

 Reducing meat doesn't stop at heart disease, it also reduces obesity, cancers (especially colon cancer), eliminates type 2 diabetes, reduces inflammation, arthritis pain, the list goes on and on...